-➤ During the 2020-21 school year, Charles City County Public Schools delivered meals to our students 5-days a week using our bus drivers.
+During the 2020-21 school year, Charles City County Public Schools delivered meals to our students 5days a week using our bus drivers.
 For the 2021-22 school year, breakfast will be served as "grab and go" and students will eat in the classrooms.
 Lunch will be served in cafeterias.
 Assigned, numbered tables will be used to ensure social distancing.
-During the 22-23 school year lunch will be served in the cafeteria.